 A couple of too-long vacant restaurants spots on lower State Street are open for business, just about.

-After some four years, the former India House space at 418 state St. Is occupied by Shaker Mill, a Cuba-style bar and restaurant.
+After some four years, the former India House space at 418 state St. is occupied by Shaker Mill, a Cuba-style bar with is Cubaneo kitchen.

-Shaker Mill’s menu is somewhat like traditional Cuban food with a lot of pork and platanos, or bananas, but without the usual yucca, which is widely served on the Caribbean island.
+Shaker Mill’s menu is somewhat like traditional Cuban food with a lot of pork and platanos, or bananas, and the usual yucca, which is widely served on the Caribbean island.

 The drink menu does include a “Cuba Libre,” an icy cola and rum drink with a lime.